bamboocreative/bamboocreative.github.io/_posts/2013-12-12-congratulations-cj.md

 ---
 layout: post
-title:  "congratulations, cj."
+title:  "Congratulations, CJ."
 date:   2013-12-13 12:00:00
 categories: bamboo
 author: Bamboo
-excerpt: "Congratulations to our CEO and Founder, CJ Alvarado, for being recognized as one of the Sacramento Business Journal’s 40 under 40 winners for 2013!"
+excerpt: "Our CEO and Founder, CJ Alvarado, recognized as a Sacramento Business Journal’s 40 under 40 winner for 2013!"
 redirect_from: /congratulations-cj/
+image: /images/posts/cj.jpg
 ---

 ![Congratulations, CJ.](/images/posts/cj.jpg){: .left-img} Congratulations to our CEO and Founder, **[CJ Alvarado](https://twitter.com/cjalvarado)** for being recognized as one of the Sacramento Business Journal’s 40 under 40 winners for 2013!